Non-equilibrium dynamics of superconductivity in the Hatsugai-Kohmoto model: Conclusion

 \section{Conclusion}

-In this paper, we studied the time evolution following a sudden quench of the interaction HK interaction $U$ in the superconducting HK model by leaving the superconducting coupling intact.
+In this paper, we studied the time evolution following a sudden quench of the HK interaction $U$ in the superconducting HK model by leaving the superconducting coupling intact.
 The time evolution of the order parameter exhibits three distinct behaviours depending on the value of the initial and final value of the interaction, $U_i$ and $U_f$.
 We find that for small (intermediate) quenches, the superconducting gap exhibits undamped (damped) oscillation around a finite value while for larger quenches, the gap converges to zero in an oscillating fashion.
 The latter is regarded as one type of DPT.

 In addition, we also inspected the time dependence of the Loschmidt echo, corresponding to the overlap of the initial and time evolved wavefunctions.
-Non-analytic temporal behaviour is identified for large quenches, though the "phase boundary" for this to happen does not coincide exactly to what is identified from the long time dynamics of the order parameter.
+Non-analytic temporal behaviour is identified for large quenches, though the "phase boundary" for this to happen \jav{is close} to what is identified from the long time dynamics of the order parameter \jav{but the boundaries do not occur at the same critical value of $U$}.
 Therefore, DPTs and DQPTs do not coincide.

 By investigating the momentum space entanglement between positive and negative energy modes, responsible for superconductivity, we find that this entanglement remains very large even for regions with vanishing superconducting order parameter, corresponding to large initial value of the HK interaction.
 The derivative of the momentum space entanglement with respect to HK interaction in the steady state clearly signals the vanishing amplitude of the superconducting gap by developing sharp peaks at the critical value of HK interaction, corresponding to DPT.